King of Prism: Films

 A second film titled King of Prism: Pride the Hero was announced in 2016 and was released in theaters on June 10, 2017.
 The film ranked #7 nationwide on its opening weekend and grossed ¥100 million within the first four days of release, grossing more than ¥600 million.King of Prism: Shiny Seven Stars, a television anime series and film project, was announced in 2018 as a sequel to the first two films.
 The theatrical version consisting of four feature compilation films, with three episodes condensed in each, were given limited cheer screenings from March to May 2019.
 The first film, King of Prism: Shiny Seven Stars I: Prologue × Yukinojo × Taiga, opened on March 2, 2019.
 The second film, King of Prism: Shiny Seven Stars II: Kakeru × Joji × Minato, opened on March 23, 2019.
 The third film, King of Prism: Shiny Seven Stars III: Leo × Yu × Alec, opened on April 13, 2019.
 The final film, King of Prism: Shiny Seven Stars IV: Louis × Shin × Unknown, opened on May 4, 2019.
 The theatrical release of all four films grossed a consecutive total of ¥320 million, with over 190,000 attendees.
 King of Prism: Shiny Seven Stars IV: Louis × Shin × Unknown, opened at #1 on opening day and #9 on opening weekend.
 The television version aired weekly on TV Tokyo at 1:35 AM beginning April 8, 2019, with all four films split into 12 episodes.
 Crunchyroll licensed the show for English distribution.
 The opening theme song is "Shiny Seven Stars!"
 The ending theme song for the theatrical version is "366 Love Diary", while the television version features cover versions of TRF's most popular songs from each character.

-A compilation film titled King of Prism All Stars: Prism Show Best 10 was announced in 2019 and was released in theatres on January 10, 2020.
+A compilation film titled King of Prism All Stars Prism Show ☆ Best Ten was announced in 2019 and was released in theatres on January 10, 2020.
 The anime film sold 26,000 tickets and earned ¥45 million in its first four days.

+A fifth film titled King of Prism: Dramatic Prism.1 was released in theatres on August 16, 2024.

+A sixth film titled King of Prism: Your Endless Call Minna Kirameki!
+Prism☆Tours was released in theatres on June 27, 2025.